long2ice/swagin/README.md

 }
 ```

-Note that the attributes in `TestQuery`? `FastGo` will validate request and inject it automatically, then you can use it
+Note that the attributes in `TestQuery`? `SwaGin` will validate request and inject it automatically, then you can use it
 in handler easily.

 ### Write Router